exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/depends-on/api.md

 ## Actions

-Built-in plug-in actions are:
+### Built-in State Actions
+There is a list of built-in form field state actions.
+They are use boolean query results.
+Note: as an agreement due compatibility state actions named shortly by the managed state name.
+Here is a list of the available actions:
-* `visibility` - hide the element if the Query result is 'falsy'. <u>This is the default action that is applied when no action is specified.</u>
+* `visible` (or `visibility`) - hide the element if the Query result is 'falsy'. <u>This is the default action that is applied when no action is specified.</u>
+* `hidden` - hide the element if the Query result is 'truthy'
 * `tab-visibility` - hide the tab or the element's parent tab if the Query result is 'falsy'
-* `set` - set the Query result as the field's value (undefined Query result skipped)
-* `set-if-blank` - set the Query result as the field's value only if the current value is blank (undefined Query result skipped)
 * `readonly` - set the readonly marker of the field from the Query result.
 * `required` - set the required marker of the field from the Query result.
-* `validate` - set the validation state of the field from the Query result.
 * `disabled` - set the field's disabled state from the Query result.
 Supports multiple actions effect for the same field.
+* `enabled` - unset the field's disabled state from the Query result.
+Supports multiple actions effect for the same field.

+### Built-in Form Field Actions
+* `set` - set the Query result as the field's value (undefined Query result skipped)
+* `set-if-blank` - set the Query result as the field's value only if the current value is blank (undefined Query result skipped)
+* `set-placeholder` - set the Query result as the field's placeholder (undefined Query result skipped)

+* `validate` - set the validation state of the field from the Query result.

 ### Async actions